musial-bright/item-api/README.md

 # Lambda API only

 ## Build fastify app for AWS Lambda only
-The build will create a `src/api/build` and `src/api/dist` folder.
+The build will create a `api/build` and `api/dist` folder.
 ```
-cd src/api
+cd api
 npm run build
 ```

 ## Deploy
 Build the fastify app by as described above (`npm run build`).
-In the `src/api/dist` distribution folder there ist a `index.cjs` that can be deployed to AWS Lambda.
+In the `api/dist` distribution folder there ist a `index.cjs` that can be deployed to AWS Lambda.
 I.e. upload it directly to the `Code` section or S3.

 ## Develop
 Run a Fastify server
 ```
-cd src/api
+cd api
 node install
 npm run server
 ```